 Patient's Query

-I do not have wound and pain there.
+I do not have a wound or pain there.
 The tooth came out when I was trying to eat a hard biscuit.
-Automatically, I started to have saliva in the mouth from the small open space.
+Automatically, I started to have saliva in my mouth from the small open space.
 I am attaching the picture of the tooth.
 I kept the broken tooth in milk as I read it on the internet.

 Hi,